oVirt/ovirt-site/source/feature/normalized-ovirtmgmt-initialization.html.md

     -   ODEPLOY/forceReboot = False
     -   VDSM/managementBridgeName undefined

-2.  after `otopi` finishes, start to poll host with `getVdsCaps`.
+2.  after `otopi` finishes, start to poll host with `getVdsCaps` or `ping`.
 If timeout expires, fail host deployment.
+3.  installation ends here, by trying to activate the newly-added host.

+When a host is activated Engine should

+1.  call getVdsCaps
-3.  define `ovirtmgmt` on host
+2.  define `ovirtmgmt` on host
     1.  if already defined, declare success.
     2.  acquire `lastClientInterface` and devise network definition for `ovirtmgmt`.
 Simon suggested that the Engine learns the vlan ID of `ovirtmgmt` from the first host added to the DC, but with no consensus about this, Engine would use its DB definition.
+If `lastClientInterface` is none of host nic, bond or vlan, activation should fail.
+Activation fails also if it is a vlan with a mismatching vlan tag.
     3.  send `setupNetworks` with the new network definition.
     4.  on success, send `setSafeNetConfig`.
 On failure show an event to the user. the host would be left unoperational, and may need manual network configuration.

-4.  if the user requested post-installation reboot, fence the newly-added host.
+3.  if the user requested post-installation reboot, fence the newly-added host.

 ### Documentation / External references